Kan. deputies find drugs, fake ID card during traffic stop - NewsBreak

 Kan. deputies find drugs, fake ID card during traffic stop

-JACKSON COUNTY —Law enforcement authorities are investigating a suspect on multiple charges after a traffic stop in northeast Kansas....jcpost.com
+JACKSON COUNTY —Law enforcement authorities are investigating a suspect on multiple charges after a traffic stop in northeast Kansas....greatbendpost.com

-JACKSON COUNTY —Law enforcement authorities are investigating a suspect on multiple charges after a traffic stop in northeast Kansas....jcpost.com
+JACKSON COUNTY —Law enforcement authorities are investigating a suspect on multiple charges after a traffic stop in northeast Kansas....greatbendpost.com

 Comments / 0